 Custom Models

 The Adapters library provides a simple mechanism for integrating adapter methods into any available Transformers model - including custom architectures.
+While most adapter methods are supported through this interface, some features like Prefix Tuning are not available.

 import adapters